weaviate/weaviate/docs/en/use/authentication.md

 # Authentication

-> SHORT DESCRIPTION OF THIS DOC
+> About authenticating in Weaviate

 TBD